It's Rush Lindbos serving humanity all the while, meeting and surpassing all audience expectations every day.

 You had every right to be concerned.

-The floor of the Senate.
+Floor of the Senate.

-Senator Durbin, you want me to tell you why this happens.
+Senator Durbin, you want me to tell you why this happens?

 I'll tell you why it happens.

-At the first thought that there might be snow arriving in five days, and take a look at the panic caused by the newscasters and the weather forecasters on your local news.
+Turn on your local news at the first thought that there might be snow arriving in five days and take a look at the panic caused by the newscasters and the weather forecasters on your local news.

 Oh my God, snow is falling.